 That financial picture includes all the accounts listed above, whether you have just a few or, like Berger, over two dozen.
-Instead of logging into your accounts separately, you log into Personal Capital, which updates in real-time with the latest numbers.
+Instead of logging into your accounts separately, you log into Empower, which updates in real-time with the latest numbers.

-Once all your accounts are connected, Personal Capital then allows you to see the data in multiple ways, Berger says.
+Once all your accounts are connected, Empower then allows you to see the data in multiple ways, Berger says.
 For example, you can track your net worth, analyze your investments, or plan for retirement.

 You don’t have to be big into personal finance to appreciate the contagious excitement of debt getting smaller or your nest egg slowly growing.

-But the real power, Berger says, comes with the insights Personal Capital can give into your finances.
+But the real power, Berger says, comes with the insights Empower can give into your finances.
 His favorite features include the cash flow tool, net worth tracker, retirement planner, and asset allocation tool.